lattejed/tezos-azure-hsm-signer/README.md

 ## Complete guide

-A complete guide for securely setting up a signer on Azure is available as part of the free e-book *Learn you a Tezos for Great Prosperity* here [learnyouatezos.com/fillmein](http://learnyouatezos.com/fillmein)
+A comprehensive guide for securely setting up a signer on Azure is available as part of the free e-book *Learn you a Tezos for Great Prosperity* here [learnyouatezos.com/fillmein](http://learnyouatezos.com/fillmein)

 ## WARNINGS

 ### The following steps are *required*

-You *must* set the firewall on the Azure VM to only allow access from your baker's IP.
-Otherwise, you signer could be used by anyone to sign all operation types you've whitelisted.
+You *must* set the firewall on the Azure VM to only allow access from your baker's IP address.
+Otherwise, your signer could be used by anyone to sign all operation types you've whitelisted.

 ### The following steps are *strongly recommended*

-1. Review best practices for generating, securing and backing up private keys
+1. Review best practices for generating, securing and backing up private keys outside of Azure
 2. Review best practices for securing the VM this will run on
 3. Review best practices for securing your Key Vault
+4. Review best practices for importing keys into Key Vault
-4. Test your signer setup on the Tezos `alphanet` using a test key before moving to `mainnet`
+5. Test your signer setup on the Tezos `alphanet` using a test key before moving to `mainnet`
-5. Test your new `mainnet` `tz...` address by sending a small amount of XTZ *to and from* that address
+6. Test your new `mainnet` `tz...` address by sending a small amount of XTZ *to and from* that address
-6. Test your key backup and restoration procedure and repeat step \#5
+7. Test your key backup and restoration procedure and repeat step \#6

 ## Prerequisites